innovacy/Up/README.md

 By default, the highlight.js javascript library is loaded for automatic code highlighting.
 However, if you have no use of this feature for your pages or just don't want to use it, you can deactivate loading of any highlightJs resources alltogether, by setting this config setting explicitly to false.

+##### config.json: theme

+    {
+        "theme": "bootstrap"
+    }

+This setting sets a theme.
+In case there's a theme defined in navigation.md, this setting has priority over it.
+The available styles and their names to use can be seen on http://bootswatch.com.
+The default bootstrap theme's name is "bootstrap".

 #####  Settings to be documented (work in progress)